Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Data description and methods

 \subsection{Data}

-Inductive loop detectors on motorways gather information about the traffic situation by recording essential observables on each lane, such as traffic flow rate $q$ and average velocity $v$ \cite{Treiber2010}.
-At each section the measurements are conducted over time intervals of one minute and the aggregated data are given in units of vehicles/h and km/h, respectively.
-In addition, the detectors distinguish cars and trucks.
-Our study focuses on workdays, therefore we exclude weekends and public holidays, leaving a total number of $N=243$ workdays from our data set recorded from December 2016 to December 2017 included in our data set.
+Inductive loop detectors deployed on motorways are designed to gather information about the traffic situation by recording essential observables on each lane \cite{Treiber2010}.
+These observables are the traffic flow rate~$q$ and the average velocity~$v$.
+The measurements are conducted at each section over time intervals of one minute, and the aggregated data are presented in units of vehicles/h and km/h, respectively.
+Furthermore, the detectors are capable of differentiating between cars and trucks.
+Our study is limited to workdays, (weekends and public holidays are excluded) resulting in a total of $N=243$ workdays from December 2016 to December 2017 included in our data set.

-For the purpose of this study we combine the data of all lanes at each section into one effective lane as follows.
-For each lane $l$ at each section $s$ we determine a traffic density
+In this study the data from all lanes at each section are aggregated as a single effective lane.
+For each lane $l$ at each section $s$ a traffic density